Wrapped Aave Base wstETH (WABASWSTETH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Base wstETH Historical Price

-According to the latest data gathered on Wrapped Aave Base wstETH live price page, the current price of Wrapped Aave Base wstETH is 4,756.75USD.
+According to the latest data gathered on Wrapped Aave Base wstETH live price page, the current price of Wrapped Aave Base wstETH is 4,667.84USD.
 The circulating supply of Wrapped Aave Base wstETH(WABASWSTETH) is

 In the past 24 hours, Wrapped Aave Base wstETH has shown a price movement of